opencog/tv-toolbox/README.md

-The idea of STV inference on steroid is to generate simple, efficient and hopefully accurate inference formulae over STVs based on DTVs internally.
-That may recall how modern digital mixing consoles work, performing internal signal processing in 48-bit while inputting and outputting signal in 24-bit.
+The idea of STV inference on steroid is to generate simple, efficient and hopefully accurate inference formulae over STVs based on DTVs internal computations.
+Think of a digital mixing consoles performing internal signal processing in 48-bit while inputting and outputting signal in 24-bit coupled with super-compilation.

-In detail, given a certain inference rule accompanied with its formula `f`, we would
+Given a certain inference rule accompanied with its formula `f` it would

-TODO
+1. Randomly pick input STVs, varying strengths and confidences and compute the resulting STV
+   1. Turn them into DTVs
+   2. Compute the resulting DTV using `f`
+   3. Converte the resulting DTV into an STV
+2. Record in a dataset all input STVs (strength and confidence) and their corresponding output STV.
+Try to gather a large number of individuals, ideally around `r*exp(2*m)`, with `r=10` and `m` equal to the number of premises.
+3. Given the dataset use multivariate polynomial regression to find a model that accurately compute the resulting STV given the STVs of the premises.
+The model would be composed of 2 multivariate polynomials, one for the strength, one for the confidence.

 ## Further Work

-TODO (in brief):
+In brief:

 - [ ] Improve mode so that it returns the one closer to the mean if there are several, or maybe return the average of the modes
-- [ ] Look at whether the rate of distribution widening increases when k is greater (rate of n, and U-L).
+- [ ] Look at whether the width of the DTV increases w.r.t. k
-- [ ] Attempt to infer some STV formulae using DTV internally (STV formulae on steroid, although I've realized this might not be feasable for formulae involving more than a couple of premises, the deduction formula has already 5 premises, though, but anyway)
+- [ ] STV inference on steroid
 - [ ] Re-implement C++ double sampling in Haskell and compare with current single sampling results
 - [ ] Implement Monte-Carlos instead of full product